hwdsl2/wireguard-install/README.md

 ### Credits

-This script is based on the great work of [Nyr and contributors](https://github.com/Nyr/wireguard-install), with enhancements and changes for compatibility with the Setup IPsec VPN project.
-Please report any issues to the linked upstream repository.
+This script is based on the great work of [Nyr and contributors](https://github.com/Nyr/wireguard-install), with enhancements and changes for compatibility with the [Setup IPsec VPN](https://github.com/hwdsl2/setup-ipsec-vpn) project.

 ### License